othim/py-ncsm/README.txt

 # Brief description

 py-ncsm is a simple NCSM code for solving the A=3 nucleon system written in python.
-The code is not optimized, but istead written in a simple and understandable manner for ease of use.
+The code is not optimized, or very flexible but written in an understandable manner.
+This code is the result of the author reading a PhD course in Computational Nuclear Physics at Chalmers 2024.

+The code is currently set up only to solve the ^3H system using an effective isoscalar approximation.
+Note that the code is used at your own risk since the author cannot guarantee that there are bugs in the code.
+If you find a bug, or have suggestions for improvement please contact the author, or make a github issue.

 In the directory 'deuteron/' there is also a script to solve for the deuteron binding energy in a harmonic oscillator basis.